Val Saint Lambert: History

 In 1825 Kemlin and Lelièvre bought the site of the former Val-Saint-Lambert Abbey in Seraing near Liège on the river Meuse.
-There they founded a new glassworks (still in operation to this day, originally focused on heavy lead crystal), which initially employed some of the key workers from the former Vonêche glassworks.
-The two founders initially built two houses for themselves, and block accommodation for the acquired former Vonêche workers.
-Like similar highly religious employers, this policy of complete lifestyle development eventually led to the company building over 200 houses on the site to house workers, in what became a self-service village which also had a general store, school and post office; the local Roman Catholic church was also expanded to accommodate additional worshippers.
+There they founded a new glassworks, originally focused on heavy lead crystal), which initially employed some of the key workers from the former Vonêche glassworks.

 Due to the quality of its designs and manufacturing process, the company developed a well known brand and expanded.
 Aside from its home territory of Belgium and the Netherlands, the largest export market was to then Tsarist-ruled Russia.
 In 1876 the company opened a distribution base in New York, and in 1889 the company's CEO visited the store, and toured locally based competitor East Coast factories.
-As a result, on his return to Belgium the CEO noted in his report the then superior quality of American glass and the skill of its crystal cutters, which the company responded to by developing its own "bright" ranges and superior quality cutting.
+On his return to Belgium the CEO described in his report the then superior quality of American glass and the skill of its crystal cutters, which the company responded to by developing its own "bright" ranges and superior quality cutting.
 The resulting "bright period" expanded the companies reputation and market especially in North America, and hence today it is well known and collected there for its Art Nouveau and Art Deco pieces.
 In 1894 at the world exhibition in Antwerp, the company manufactured an over 2 metres high vase consisting of 82 parts and weighing 200 kilograms, which is still intact and now on display at the Curtius Museum in Liège.
 As the company became more successful – at its height in the period 1900–1914, it employed over 5,000 workers creating 120,000 pieces of glass per day – the company contracted out work to other factories, latterly either buying them or opening new factories, including: Jemeppe (1883 to 1952); two near Namur (1879 to 1935); and Jambes (1880 to 1931, producing oil glass lamps).